Do you have something

 Help NH Fish and Game with their Winter Turkey Count!

 You can help New Hampshire Fish and Game this winter by reporting wild turkey flocks you see locally from January 1 to March 31.
 Each year, N.H.
 Fish and Game's winter wild turkey flock survey helps biologists assess the impact of winter weather on our turkey population.
-Report your observations of winter wild turkey flocks at their online reporting site here: Turkey Survey
+Report your observations of winter wild turkey flocks at their online reporting site here: Turkey Survey You can also find links to the past winters' surveys and summers' surveys at this link.
+Thanks for helping!

 Some people like to feed wild turkeys during the winter thinking that it helps them survive.
 The N.H.
 Fish and Game Department discourages people from purposefully feeding turkeys because doing so enhances the likelihood of disease, predation, and human conflicts.
 While the Fish and Game Department does not advocate wildlife feeding, they recognize that turkey feeding will at times take place with or without our input.
 They also recognize that poor feeding practices may do more harm than good.
-Therefore, and in response to numerous inquiries from the general public, They offer the following information: Feeding guidelines
+Therefore, and in response to numerous inquiries from the general public, They offer the following information: Feeding guidelines Even better than feeding turkeys is creating some Wild Turkey Habitat!
+Prime winter habitat has at least 50 percent mature hardwood forest.
+Tree species important to turkeys include a variety of oaks, which, if mature, produce large quantities of acorns (or mast).
+Acorns and other mast are the staple of the turkey's winter diet.
+In agricultural areas, turkeys often depend on crop fields with waste grain for winter food.

 Nesting habitat is quite varied, but hens usually nest near the edges of old fields, along trails, in hay fields or in patches of briar or similar vegetation.
 Also, most turkey nests are located close to a source of permanent water.
-Summer and fall habitats consist of mowed hay fields, grazed pastures, glades or open woods.
-These areas are extremely important to hens and their poults.
-Low plant cover provides abundant insects and seeds.

 Wild turkeys require water and are not found in areas without a permanent water source.